 Best dog products if you’re on a budget

-Small dog harnesses tend to be pretty affordable, while dog gear for medium and large breeds can get expensive.
+Small options tend to be pretty affordable, while dog gear for medium and large breeds can get expensive.
 There are some options for affordable harnesses that still have all the features you love: reflective fabric, optional front clips, and comfortable padding.
-When shopping for a cheaper dog harness you will want to ensure that it is still fully adjustable and made of soft, durable material that won’t irritate your dog’s skin.
+When shopping for a cheaper one you will want to ensure that it is still fully adjustable and made of soft, durable material that won’t irritate your dog’s skin.
 Here’s an affordable, vest-style harness that works with dogs of all sizes.